regulate-tech/findmyeyetest/docs/index.md

 #### STEP 1 - Define the Optical Prescription Data Structure

-There is a body defining global health information standards called Fast Healthcare Interoperability Standards (FHIR) which [the NHS is committed to using](https://digital.nhs.uk/services/fhir-apis).
+There is a body defining global health information standards called Fast Healthcare Interoperability Resources (FHIR) which [the NHS is committed to using](https://digital.nhs.uk/services/fhir-apis).

 We built on their [existing standard for a vision prescription](https://build.fhir.org/visionprescription.html).